sachajw/ortelius-in-a-box-tf/README.md

 #### Steps to get going
 - Clone `ortelius-in-a-box` [here](https://github.com/sachajw/ortelius-in-a-box)
 - Navigate to `helm-argocd/terraform`
-- Make sure you are on the `acm-in-a-box` branch
 - Run the following
 ```
 terraform init